 Kitchen Compost Bucket

-Composting is important to gardeners, but it can be a pain to run to the outside compost bin after every meal.
+Composting is essential to gardeners, but it can be a pain to run to the outside compost bin after every meal.
 An empty coffee container is perfect for collecting all of your food scraps.

 Stick an empty coffee can on your kitchen counter and use it to hold your kitchen scraps in between trips to the compost pile.
 The lid will help contain odors and prevent fruit fly attacks.